• Skip to primary navigation

 Just be sure to season it well.
 When substituting tofu for mushrooms, simply dice it into small pieces and add it to your recipe as you would mushrooms.

-Tofu is a versatile ingredient that can be used in a variety of dishes.
+Tofu is a flexible ingredient that can be used in a variety of dishes - and pairs well with sides for BBQ tofu that shine.

 2 - Tempeh

-You may not be familiar with tempeh, but this fermented soybean cake is a delicious and versatile ingredient that can be used in many recipes.
+You may not be familiar with tempeh, but this fermented soybean cake is a delicious and flexible ingredient that can be used in many recipes.

-Tempeh has a firm texture and nutty flavor that makes it a great substitute for mushrooms in dishes like stir-fries and soups.
+Tempeh has a firm texture and nutty flavor that makes it a great substitute for mushrooms in dishes like stir-fries and soups - read a tempeh taste and texture guide to match preparations.

 To prepare tempeh, simply steam or boil it for a few minutes to soften, then add it to your recipe.